Why We Cry

 Emotional tears promote communication

-Have you ever noticed that emotional tears are more viscous, or "sticky"?
-Some researchers believe that emotional tears linger to help communicate that we need comfort or care when we are unable to advocate for ourselves.
-Talk about intelligence!
+Have you ever noticed that emotional tears are more "sticky"?
+Some researchers believe that emotional tears are more viscous so they can linger as a signal to others.
+Mammals thrive through nurturance, and this intelligent evolution may help others know we need care when we can't advocate for ourselves!

 Emotional tears cannot be disabled (even surgically)